-SNOWFORT: Boise’s Treefort Music Festival moved its main stage to Julia Davis Park in 2023, which saw record attendance despite rain and snow.
+SNOWFORT: Boise’s Treefort Music Fest moved its main stage to Julia Davis Park in 2023, which saw record attendance despite rain and snow.
 (Brent Cheffings)

-The Treefort Music Festival, an annual downtown Boise, Idaho, event produced by Duck Club Entertainment, has done the impossible in announcing its first wave of artists for 2025.
+The Treefort Music Fest, an annual downtown Boise, Idaho, event produced by Duck Club Entertainment, has done the impossible in announcing its first wave of artists for 2025.

 “We may have somehow convinced the haters,” said Megan Stoll, co-founder and chief marketing officer at Duck Club Entertainment.
 She jokes that social media commentary can lead to negative comments, fouling the mood of an exciting announcement, but says, this year, the critics have gone quiet.